in

 #5 Daughter of Shanghai (1937)

-Daughter Of Shanghai (1937)
+Daughter of Shanghai (1937)

 It is a crime film where Anna May Wong stars as Lan Ying Lin, a determined woman who takes on the dangerous task of avenging her father's murder.
 The movie centers around human trafficking and the efforts of Lan Ying Lin to infiltrate and bring down the criminal ring responsible for her father's death and for exploiting immigrants.